superawesome-org/sa-mobile-sdk-android/CHANGELONG.md

+2.1.9
+ - Fixed some remaining issues with new video click

 2.1.8
  - Moved the unity plugin code to the main library (but in a different folder than the main SDK)